 To find out more and get involved please email the team email@example.com

 Topics of Importance

 Family Voice Peterborough (FVP) has decided after some consideration to adopt the NNPCF approach to raising issues of importance known as ‘talking points’.
 FVP will listen to what topics parent carers feel are most important, evidence these concerns and collate them into specific ‘Topics of Importance’.
-The ‘topics of importance’ will detail the issue under discussion, what is being said, any sources of evidence used to develop the ‘topic of importance, what messages will be given to key partners and possible recommendations for change.’
+These topics will detail the issue under discussion, what is being said, any sources of evidence used to develop the ‘topic of importance, what messages will be given to key partners and possible recommendations for change.’

-FVP will choose the ‘topics of importance’ based on evidence gathered through online surveys and social media polls, soft intelligence from face to face and online discussions and through other interactions with parent carers in coffee mornings at schools, focus groups, networking events.
+FVP will choose the ‘topics of importance’ based on evidence gathered through online surveys, social media polls, soft intelligence from face to face and online discussions.
 FVP will also look to find other innovative ways to engage with parents and listen to their concerns as not all parents make use of social media channels.
-The Topics of Importance can be found on the side bar along with any responses from Peterborough City Council
+The Topics of Importance can be found on the side bar along with any responses from Peterborough City Council.